Laurent Sequences, Extended Rota Algebras and Categorical Discretization of Dynamical Systems: Algebraic preliminaries. Delta operators

 The theory of delta operators, introduced in \cite{Rota} as a foundational framework for combinatorics, has been extensively developed in the literature (see also \cite{RR}, \cite{Roman}).
 Let $\mathcal{P}$ denote the space of polynomials in a variable $x\in \mathbb{K}$, where $\mathbb{K}$ is a field of characteristic zero and let $\mathbb{N}$ denote the set of non--negative integers.

-Let $T$ denote the shift operator, whose action on a function $f$ is given by $T f\left(x\right)=f\left(x+1\right)$.
+Let $T$ denote the shift operator, whose action on a function $f$ is given by $T f\left (x\right )=f\left (x+1\right )$.

-\begin{definition} An operator $S$ is said to be {\it shift--invariant} if it commutes with the shift operator $T$.
-A shift--invariant operator $\mathcal{Q}$ is a \textit{delta operator} if $\mathcal{Q} x=const\neq0$. \end{definition} We deduce immediately the following property. \begin{corollary} For every constant $c\in \mathbb{R}$, $\mathcal{Q} c=0$. \end{corollary} The most common examples of delta operators are provided by the derivative $D$ and the forward discrete derivative $\Delta=T-1$.
+\begin{definition} An operator $S$ is said to be \textit{shift--invariant} if it commutes with the shift operator $T$.
+A shift--invariant operator $\mathcal{Q}$ is a \textit{delta operator} if $\mathcal{Q} x=const\neq 0$. \end{definition} We deduce immediately the following property. \begin{corollary} For every constant $c\in \mathbb{R}$, $\mathcal{Q} c=0$. \end{corollary} The most common examples of delta operators are provided by the derivative $D$, the forward discrete derivative $\Delta =T-1$, the backward derivative $\nabla :=1-T^{-1}$ and the symmetric operator $\Delta ^{s}=\frac{T-T^{-1}}{2}$.